raspberrypilearning/laser-tripwire/extras.md

 You'll also need:

-- Blu tack
+- A Drinking Straw
-- Scissors
+- A box or plastic container